deephyper/deephyper/docs/usage/analytics.rst

     positional arguments:
     {best}      Kind of analytics.
-        best      Select the best n architectures and save them into a JSON file.
+        best      Select the best n search_spaces and save them into a JSON file.

 Single study